B. Hick and Sons: Engineering drawings

 Hick Hargreaves early locomotive drawings, 1974.

 Hick Hargreaves collection of early locomotive and steam engine drawings represents one of the finest of its kind in the world.
 The majority were produced by Benjamin Hick senior and John Hick between 1833-1855, they are of significant interest for their technical detail, fine draughtsmanship and artistic merit.
 The elaborate finish and harmonious colouring extends from the largest drawings for prospective customers to ordinary working drawings and records for the engineer.

 Works like this influenced the contemporary illustrators of popular science and technology of the time like John Emslie (1813-1875), their aesthetic quality stems from a romantic outlook in which science and poetry were partners.
+Drawings for machinary and fittings 1855-1878, supplied to Waltham Abbey Royal Gunpowder Mills and Woolwich Arsenal are also noted for their quality.

-The drawings are held by Bolton Metropolitan Borough Archives and the Transport Trust, University of Surrey.
+The collections are held by Bolton Metropolitan Borough Archives and the Transport Trust, University of Surrey.